Before getting into the details of what is A/B testing and how it boosts eCommerce conversion rate, let us start with an example.

 Headings and subheadings

 Hegood heading should be concise and deliver relevant information, and should not be redundant.
-Headings are larger and shorter, so they quickly draw users’ attention. t it's not just what the heading says that matters; its position, size, style, and color also impact users who read it.
+Headings are larger and shorter, so they quickly draw users’ attention.
+It's not just what the heading says that matters; its position, size, style, and color also impact users who read it.
 You can A/B test all these factors to see what works best.

 The content under each heading/subheading should be written with the purpose of adding value to the reader, and not for fluff.
 The writing style and tone will also play a role in nudging the user forward in their purchase journey as people from different regions react to different styles.
 You should A/B test different styles before fixing a particular tone and writing style for your store.